Notgnoshi/parallel/programs/program2/README.md

 Example matrix and vector files will be provided.

-@todo Implement the kernels on the CPU first
-@todo Implement several kernels for each and give the option of choosing which one to use
-@todo save results to a file?
 @todo Make a `profile` target that profiles with `nvprof  --unified-memory-profiling off`
-@todo Unit tests!

 ## Notes